Daliusj/cycle-unity/README.md

 # Cycle Unity - A Vue 3 Project

-Cycle Unity is a web application built with Vue 3 Composition API, designed for cyclists who want to share and discover cycling events and routes.
+Cycle Unity is a web application built with Vue 3 Composition API that showcases an innovative and engaging way to experience unity through cycling.
+This application is designed to bring cycling enthusiasts together in a unique virtual space.
+Designed for cyclists who want to share and discover cycling events and routes.
 Utilizing Firebase for authentication, database, and storage, it provides a robust backend for managing user data, events, and routes.
 The app features a dark mode toggle, a responsive design for various screen sizes, and integration with Firebase Firestore and Authentication.

 ## Features